bdaoui/fleet_Technical_Test/README.md

 This is a simple React app that uses the TMDB API to retreive a list of popular movies and display their information, also including the possibility to query for specific movies via searchbar.

-The calls are done with Axios and the styling is in plain css, with two media queries for smaller and medium sized screen.
+The calls are done with Axios and the styling is in plain css, with two light media queries adjustments for smaller and medium sized screen.